ezakhar/help/en/basics/analyse-detailed-activity.md

 > Intensity level = Adjusted power /  [LT](/basics/lactate-threshold.md) by power.

-If power hasn't been registered during the activity, then calculation is made based on the pace value:
+If power hasn't been registered during the activity, then the calculation is made based on the pace value:

 > Intensity level = Adjusted pace / [LT](/basics/lactate-threshold.md) by pace

-If there are no power and speed values registered \(for example, during strength training in gym\), then calculation is made based on the heart rate value:
+If there are no power and speed values registered \(for example, during strength training in a gym\), then the calculation is made based on the heart rate value:

 > Intensity level = Average HR / [LT](/basics/lactate-threshold.md) by heart rate.